Skip to main content

 Pay your College bill

 Your bill will be sent to you via email during the first week of Full Term.
-Payment of the Michaelmas Term 2024 bill is due by Wednesday 16th October.
+Payment of the Michaelmas Term 2025 bill is due by TBC.

 Open a bank account